Role: UX Designer Senior

-- Recommendations deck
+- Provide Recommendations deck with business opportunities

-Campuséa provides high quality residences for students in France.
+Campuséa provides high-quality residences for students in France.

 They asked for a preliminary ux audit and study before working on a new website.
-I was asked to find out how to simplify user journeys for their clients (students and partners), but also their employees.
+I was asked to find out how to simplify user journeys for their clients (students and partners), and also their employees.